Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 If you love this content, please share it!

-Oregon’s Painted Hills have gained such renown that they’re often mistaken as a National Park.
-Sticklers stress that Crater Lake National Park is the only Oregon site to hold this distinction.
-But don’t let the semantics fool you.
-The Painted Hills and John Day Fossil Beds National Monument are no less remarkable than their famous neighbor.
+The Painted Hills have gained such renown that they’re often mistaken as a National Park.
+While Crater Lake is only “official” national park in Oregon, the John Day Fossil Beds National Monument is no less remarkable than its famous neighbor.

 {This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases made from the links on this site, at no extra cost to you.
 Thanks for supporting our family business!}